Bolivian Opposition Plan Protests to Destabilize Elections

-The CSUTCB, Bolivia’s Indigenous campesino union, condemned the plans on Wednesday saying that they represent “a boycott of democracy”
+Bolivia’s Indigenous campesino union (Csutcb) condemned the plans on Wednesday saying that they represent “a boycott of democracy.”

-A senior figure of Bolivia’s right-wing opposition has announced plans for a ‘national revolt’ to destabilize the upcoming presidential elections, because they believe Evo Morales should not be on the ballot paper.
-Social movements have denounced the plans as ‘undemocratic’.
+A senior figure of Bolivia’s right-wing opposition has announced plans for a ‘national revolt’ to destabilize the upcoming presidential elections, citing that the incumbent, leftist President Evo Morales should not be on the ballot paper.
+Social movements have denounced the plans as ‘undemocratic.’

 RELATED: